In a nutshell

 - Triodos Bank’s report challenges the ‘old world’ orthodoxy of focusing on financial targets to understand a bank’s performance

 - Triodos Bank combines qualitative and quantitative evidence of its impact.
-It verifies its impact data and intends to improve how it understands, manages and reports on its non-financial impact in the future.
+It has its impact data verified to better understand, manage and report on its non-financial impact.

 An integrated report

 For Triodos Bank integrating reporting doesn’t just mean reporting on how the organisation behaves as a responsible corporate citizen – by using renewable energy to power its buildings, for example, important as this is.
-It means reporting in-depth on the impact of its activity in the widest sense, through the impact of its loans and investments in particular.
+It means reporting in-depth on the impact of its activity in the widest sense – from the greenhouse gas emissions of its loans and investments to a deeper understanding of the sustainability value of its work.
 A growing number of integrated reports suggests more businesses consider their impact on society and the environment as core to their activities.

 The Annual Report – on and offline